-The primary way travel bloggers make money is by selling products, such as e-books or travel guides.
+Travel bloggers make money primarily by selling e-books or travel guides.
 This can be done through a Shopify store, an Amazon affiliate account, or both.

 Another option for travel bloggers is to sign up for affiliate programs that allow them to link to products and receive a commission when someone buys them through the link.
 When readers click on these links on your site and purchase something from another site (like Amazon), you will get paid a percentage of the sale as a commission.

 For example: If you sell an e-book about how to plan the perfect trip to Paris (say it’s called “Planning Your Perfect Trip To Paris”), you could include links in your post that take people directly to where they can purchase it online—either on Amazon or via another platform like Gumroad if you created your PDF version of this product specifically for this purpose (which is what I do).